Introduction to UNION in PostgreSQL

 Rules for Using UNION in PostgreSQL

-- Also need same data type in both the table column list while combining the result.
+• Also, we need the same data type in the table column list while combining the result.

-- UNION clause or operator is very useful and important in PostgreSQL to combine the result of one or more queries.
+• The UNION clause or operator is beneficial and essential in PostgreSQL to combine the result of one or more queries.

 Conclusion

-UNION clause is very useful and important in PostgreSQL to combine the result of one or more queries.
+The UNION clause is beneficial and important in PostgreSQL to combine the result of one or more queries.
 We have sorted the data in ascending and descending order.
-We are using order by clause in the UNION operator.
+Using order by clause in the UNION operator.
 We need the same column to combine the result of one or more queries.

 Recommended Articles